9 Best Frozen Taquitos (Now with Breakfast Taquitos, Too)

-The best frozen taquitos have crunch, plenty of filling, and are fun to have in the freezer.
-We tried everything from corn-wrapped chicken to flour-wrapped beef to find the best tasting taquitos on the market.
-Here’s our ranking of the top six.
+The best frozen taquitos have crunch, plenty of filling, and are always useful to have in the freezer.
+We tried corn-wrapped chicken taquitos, flour-wrapped beef taquitos, and even some vegetarian taquitos to find the best store bought taquitos of them all.

 What’s the deal with taquitos?
 (Yes, I’m standing in front of a brick wall dressed like Jerry Seinfeld right now.)
-They’re certainly a Mexican food, but at least two Southern California restaurants—one in L.A., one in San Diego—take credit for helping these delicious little taco rollups hit the mainstream.
+They’re certainly a Mexican food, but at least two Southern California restaurants—one in L.A., one in San Diego—take credit for helping these delicious little taco roll ups hit the mainstream.
 And what’s the difference between a taquito and a flauta?
 Is there one?
 I read around, and I’m still not certain.
-Do taquitos still qualify as taquitos if they’re made with flour rather than corn tortillas?
+Do taquitos still qualify as taquitos if they’re made with flour tortillas rather than corn tortillas?
 (I’m going with yes on this one since lots of taquito brands go the flour route.)
-Anyway, I’ll give it a rest with the questions and tell you a couple things I do know: Taquitos are one of the easiest and most fun snacks you can have in your freezer, and we all should be eating them more often.
+Anyway, I’ll give it a rest with the questions and tell you a couple things I do know: Frozen taquitos are one of the most fun and easiest to make snacks you can have in your freezer, and we all should be eating them more often.

-This ranking represents the results of two separate taste tests, during which we gathered the most popular brands of frozen taquitos, cooked them in the oven as instructed, and tasted them head to head.
-I judged them on the amount of filling they pack (no one wants a dry, hollow taquito), but also on their overall flavor.
+This ranking of the best chicken taquitos, the best beef taquitos, and the best vegetarian taquitos represents the results of four separate taste tests, during which we gathered the best store bought taquitos, cooked them in the oven as instructed, and tasted them head to head.
+We judged them on the amount of filling they pack (no one wants a dry, hollow taquito), and also on their overall flavor.
 You’re not going to believe this, but the brands that include cheese in their filling tend to just taste better.
-Without further ado, here are the six best frozen taquitos we tried.
+These are the nine best frozen taquitos we tried—now with breakfast taquitos, too (yes, breakfast taquitos exist).

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.